fw1121/ncbi_taxonomy/README.rst

 translate names using fuzzy search queries:
 ------------------------------------------------

+  fuzzy factor indicates the allowed level of similarity to report matches.
+0.9 is ok to detect typos in names, while lower values could be used to find matches at the level of genus, etc.

   $ python ./ncbi_query.py -n Bos taur, gallus, Homo sapien --fuzzy 0.9

 Future features: